consolelabs/mochi-ui/CONTRIBUTING.md

 ## Development Process

-ConsoleLabs operates on a monorepo structure, containing both UI packages and applications.
+Web Foundation operates on a monorepo structure, containing both UI packages and applications.
 Each component and application is treated as an independent unit.

 ### Packages Development